gyrusdentatus/nym-ansible/README.md

 ```
 download: needed to download binaries and checksums as well as creating gaia user and group.
   additional tags for download:
-    bin_swap - moves the v5.0.2 binaries from /tmp to /usr/local/bin
-    binaries - same as the bin_swap (but used in the tasks/main.yml)
     checksums - parses the release notes for checksums
 fresh_node:
   full init, adding admin user account, using moniker and password from default.yml file,  config edits and p2p seeds, genesis file downlaod.